 “It’s hard to live without someone you love.
 You live without a life.”

-Finally, after living in war-torn Gaza alone without Faris for a year, the borders were reopened, and Dalia decided to leave Gaza to reunite with her husband.
+Finally, after living in war-torn Gaza alone without Faris for a year, the borders were reopened in, and Dalia decided to leave Gaza to reunite with her husband.

 The family packed their bags, sold what they had to get some money, and took off on a new journey.